donte5405/GODOG/README.md

 - Only works with Godot 3.x at the moment.
 - GDScript is the only supported scripting langauge.
 - Built-in scripts are NOT supported (may implement it later).
-- Options to ignore some crucial strings are not implemented yet.
 - **Resource mapping with string formatting will not work!**
 	(Example: `"res://scn/scn_game_%d.tscn" % index`, `"Path/To/My/Node%d" % index`)
 - **It loves destroying GUI strings.
 To avoid the issue, store readable strings in translation files instead.**